Skip to Content

 4. Individual Instruction – Individual instruction includes, student teaching supervision, private music lessons, clinical supervision, internships, thesis, dissertation, and individual instruction.
 All individual instruction workload will be determined by each academic unit and on the basis of course learning objectives, faculty time commitment, or enrollments.

-5. Stacked or Cross-Listed Class – Workload credit for teaching two or more courses or class sections that are offered by the same instructors, at the same time, in the same part of the term, or in the same location will be granted only for one class.
-The workload generated for this arrangement is based on the calculation code assigned to the highest-level course.
+5. * Stacked or Cross-Listed Courses – Workload credit for teaching two or more courses or course sections that are offered by the same instructors, at the same time, in the same part of the term, or in the same location will be granted only for one class.
+The workload generated for this arrangement will be based on the calculation code assigned to the highest-level course.

 1. Laboratory Coordination Adjustment – The chair or director may grant up to six workload credits per semester to a faculty member who coordinates multiple sections of laboratories (see Lab Conversions).